 Mountain-ringed Garibaldi Lake is undoubtedly the most popular attraction in the provincial park.
 For stellar views of the blue-green water, many day-trippers choose to hike to the top of Panorama Ridge.

-The hike to Panorama Ridge is a 34 kilometer (21 mile) round-trip haul that affords stunning views of Garibaldi Lake and Black Tusk Mountain.
+The hike to Panorama Ridge is a 34 kilometer (21 miles) round-trip haul that affords stunning views of Garibaldi Lake and Black Tusk Mountain.

 Though the hike to Panorama Ridge is a challenging climb to accomplish in a day, Garibaldi Lake’s jaw-dropping scenery has made the park an increasingly popular day trip from Vancouver.